Best Hydroponic Systems UK 2026

 These aren't cheap at around £80-120, but they eliminate every setup decision.
 The built-in lights mean you can grow anywhere regardless of window situation.
 The pump circulates water automatically.

-I bought one for my kitchen counter.
+we bought one for my kitchen counter.
 It grows basil brilliantly.
 The convenience is genuine - I just top up water and nutrients weekly.
 Would I learn as much about hydroponics as building my own system?
-No. Do I care when I'm picking fresh basil for dinner?
+No. Do I care when we're picking fresh basil for dinner?
 Also no.

 ## What to Avoid